 Upon their return to classes, all MPP students register for the Policy Research Seminar, or PRS.
 In this course, students work in small teams for real-world clients.
 The work done by the teams allows students to bring to bear the analytic tools they have developed together in the first-year courses.
 Class meetings address issues raised by the research teams, and the input of other students is a key element shaping the final presentations, reports, and other deliverables to clients.
 Like a more traditional thesis, the work done by students is original.
-The completion of a PRS project allows a Jefferson Program MPP to demonstrate substantial mastery of his or her subject in a real-world setting.
+The completion of a PRS project allows a W&M MPP to demonstrate substantial mastery of his or her subject in a real-world setting.

 Students pursuing our undergraduate major study economics, statistics, politics, law, ethics, and policy domains.
 This grounding is excellent preparation for further study at the graduate level and for participating effectively in the policy process at government agencies, nonprofit organizations, and private-sector firms.